Erhesvara/Portfolio/README.md

 # Erald's Portfolio

 Welcome to my website portfolio!
-This repository contains the code and assets for my personal portfolio website, showcasing my journey, projects, and skills as a software developer.
+This repository contains the code and assets for my personal portfolio website, showcasing my journey, projects, and skills to become a software developer.

 ## Getting Started